pfps/Solaar/docs/usage.md

 Clicking on the lightbulb (or similar icon) displays detailed information about the selected receiver or device (mostly only useful for debugging).

+## Pair new device

 When a receiver is selected in the main window you can pair a new device by clicking on the "Pair new device" button.
-Then turn on the device and it should pair with the receiver if that is possible.
+Turn on the device and it should pair with the receiver if that is possible.

 ![Solaar-main-window-receiver](Solaar-main-window-receiver.png)